Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Lower Bound Example

-Now in order to quantify the tension mentioned above, we need a notion of ``uncertainty'' about the unknown demand parameter $z$.
-For this, we use the K-L divergence over two probability measures for a stochastic process.

-For any policy $\pi$, and parameter $z$, let ${\cP}_z^\pi$ denote the probability measure associated with the observations (the process observed when using policy $\pi$) when the true demand function is $\lambda(p;z)$.
-We also denote the corresponding expectation operator by $E_z^\pi$.
+For any policy $\pi$, and parameter $z$, let ${\cP}_z^\pi$ denote the probability measure associated with the observations (the process observed when using policy $\pi$) when the true demand function is $\lambda(p;z)$ with $E_z^\pi$ being the corresponding expectation operator.
+In order to quantify the tension mentioned above, we need a notion of ``uncertainty'' about the unknown demand parameter $z$.
+For this, we use the Kullback-Leibler (K-L) divergence over two probability measures for a stochastic process.

-Given $z$ and $z_0$, the Kullback-Leibler (K-L) divergence between the two measures $P_{z_0}^\pi$ and $P_{z}^\pi$ over time $0$ to $T$ is given by the following (we refer to \cite{bremaud} for this definition):
+Given $z$ and $z_0$, the K-L divergence between the two measures $P_{z_0}^\pi$ and $P_{z}^\pi$ over time $0$ to $T$ is given by the following (we refer to \cite{bremaud} for this definition):

 Note that the K-L divergence is a measure of distinguishability between probability measures: if two probability measures are close, then they have a small K-L divergence and vice versa.
 In terms of pricing policies, a pricing policy $\pi$ is more likely to distinguish between the case when the parameter is $z$ and the case when the parameter is $z_0$ if the quantity ${\cK}(P_{z_0}^\pi,P_{z}^\pi)$ is large.